The Trail West:

 Saint Charles Road did not cover the route it does today as it passes through Breckenridge Hills, but took a route that passed over what is now Burton Avenue and past the Brackenridge house which is now located at an odd angle at 3343 Edmundson Road.
 It also went on Foster and Benson Avenue and through what is now Saint Ann.
 It continued on past Fee Fee Cemetery to the Missouri River.

 In 1837, the Road was incorporated and became a Turnpike.
 It was to be kept open at least eighty feet wide and twenty-four feet would be macadamized.
+The company would be permitted to erect three toll gates.
+The rates were not to exceed the following: For each man and horse 6 1/2 cents

-The road as designated then ran form Saint Louis to Saint Charles by way of Elleardsville Post Office, Cote Brilliants Settlement, Rinkelville Post Office, Camp Marvin and Hartville.
+termed The road as designated then ran form Saint Louis to Saint Charles by way of Elleardsville Post Office, Cote Brilliants Settlement, Rinkelville Post Office, Camp Marvin and Hartville.
 All of these post offices and settlements have passed into history and in their places have sprung up the communities of Wellston, Breckenridge Hills, Saint John's Station, Pattonville, and West Lake Park.

 Onto CHAPTER THREE - The Black Community!